 |

-during the 1920’s a tennis court was built on the land in McColl
+tennis court was built in 1926 on the land in McColl Lane, opposite the

 The court was constantly in use from 1920s until the late 1950s with an

-During 2015 the privately owned land was gifted to the Acheron Mechanics
+2015 the land on which the tennis court was built, was gifted to the Acheron

-In 2016 a group of Acheron residents decided to re-establish the Acheron
+In 2016 a group of Acheron residents decided to renovate the existing

 The first stage of the renovation was undertaken and completed in 2016